 Pulling Files from Wear OS

 You can pull any file or app from your Wear OS watch and save it to your PC.
-For example, if you want to pull an app from your watch, do as described below.
+For example, to pull an app from your watch, do as described below.

 - Ensure that your watch is connected to your PC via ADB.